This is a tender results for our new Business Site in Poland

 Reported financials

-• Net sales were EUR 89.1 (101.0) million.
-Net sales decreased due to generally soft market environment and divestments completed after the comparison period.
+• Net sales were EUR 79.7 (73.3) million.
+Net sales increased due to gradually improving market during the review period, although Fortaco completed certain divestments after the comparison period.

 Financials excluding divested businesses